dominic6809/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 ### Servers:

- - #### Server 1 & Server 2:

-  - Role: Each server runs Nginx as the web server and hosts the application server and application files (code base).
+  - Role: Each server runs Nginx as the web server, hosts the application server, Runs MySQL as the database server and application files (code base).
 They handle incoming web traffic and process application logic.

- - #### Server 3:

-Role: Runs MySQL as the database server.
-It stores and manages the application's data.

 ### Application Files (Code Base):

 Role: These files contain the website's code, which includes HTML, CSS, JavaScript, and server-side scripts.
-They are deployed on Server 1 and Server 2.
+They are deployed on Servers.

 ### Database (MySQL):